victorvallet/oyster-card-3/README.md

 In order to know how far I have travelled
 As a customer
-I want to know what have a station
+I want to know a station

 \class Station

+In order to know how far I have travelled
+As a customer
+I want to know the name of station is in
+\station.name

 In order to know how far I have travelled
 As a customer